Somers Town, London: 1840-1899

+1900-1979

 Improvement of the slum housing conditions, amongst the worst in the capital, was first undertaken by St Pancras Borough Council in 1906 at Goldington Buildings, at the junction of Pancras Road and Royal College Street, and continued on a larger scale by the St Pancras House Improvement Society (subsequently the St Pancras & Humanist Housing Association, the present owner of Goldington Buildings) which was established in 1924.
 Its founders were Church of England priest Father Basil Jellicoe and Irene Barclay, the first woman in Britain to qualify as a chartered surveyor.
 The Society's Sidney Street and Drummond Street estates incorporated sculpture panels of Doultonware designed by Gilbert Bayes and ornamental finials for the washing line posts designed by the same artist: these are now mostly destroyed or replaced with replicas.

+The Hospital for Tropical Diseases moved onto the St Pancras Hospital site in 1948.
 Further social housing was built by the London County Council, which began construction of the Ossulston Estate in 1927.
 There remains a small number of older Grade 2 listed properties, mostly Georgian terraced houses.
 During the early 1970s the neighborhood comprising Greater London Council-owned housing in Charrington, Penryn, Platt and Medburn Streets was a centre for the squatting movement.

-In the 1980s, some council tenants took advantage of the 'right to buy' scheme and bought their homes at a substantial discount.
-Later they moved away from the area.
-The consequence was an influx of young semi-professional people, resulting in a changing population.

-Historically, Somers Town has contained a number of hospitals, such as Elizabeth Garrett Anderson (144 Euston Road), National Temperance (110–112 Hampstead Road) and the London Hospital for Tropical Diseases (5 St Pancras Way).
-All have closed since 1980, with the exception of St Pancras Hospital.
-Its site includes buildings that date from a former life as St Pancras Workhouse, adjacent to St Pancras Old Church.
-The large red brick building fronting the complex to the north of St Pancras Gardens is still residential, chiefly as a rehabilitation hospital for the elderly.
-Other buildings house the headquarters of Camden NHS Primary Care Trust.
-It also accommodates parts of Islington Primary Care Trust, the Huntley Centre (a mental health unit) and St Pancras Coroner's Court.

-Somers Town experienced ethnic tension between whites and Bengalis in the early 1990s, climaxing in the murder of Richard Everitt in 1994.